 - 1. Read all instructions before using the washer. - 2.
-Refer to the GROUNDING INSTRUCTIONS in the INSTALLATION manual for the proper grounding of the washer. - 3.
-Do not wash textiles that have been previously cleaned in, washed in, soaked in, or spotted with gasoline, kerosene, waxes, cooking oils, drycleaning solvents, or other flammable or explosive substances as they give off vapors that could ignite or explode. - 4.
-Do not add gasoline, dry-cleaning solvents, or other flammable or explosive substances to the wash water.
-These substances give off vapors that could ignite or explode. - 5.
+GInstall the washer according the INSTALLATION instructions.
+Refer to the GROUNDING instructions in the INSTALLATION manual for the proper grounding of the washer.
+All connections for water, drain, electrical power and grounding must comply with local codes and be made by licensed personnel when required.
+It is recommended that the machine be installed by qualified technicians. - 3.
+Do not install or store the washer where it will be exposed to water and/or weather. - 4.
+To prevent fire and explosion, keep the area around machine free from flammable and combustible products.
+Do not add the following substances or textiles containing traces of the following substances to the wash water: gasoline, kerosene, waxes, cooking oils, vegetable oils, machine oils, dry-cleaning solvents, flammable chemicals, thinners, or other flammable or explosive substances.
+These substances give off vapors that could ignite, explode or cause the fabric to catch fire by itself. - 5.
 Under certain conditions, hydrogen gas may be produced in a hot water system that has not been used for two weeks or more.
 HYDROGEN GAS IS EXPLOSIVE.
 If the hot water system has not been used for such a period, before using a washing machine or combination washer-dryer, turn on all hot water faucets and let the water flow from each for several minutes.
 This will release any accumulated hydrogen gas.
 The gas is flammable, do not smoke or use an open flame during this time. - 6.
-Do not allow children to play on or in the washer.
-Close supervision of children is necessary when the washer is used near children.
-This is a safety rule for all appliances. - Before the washer is removed from service or discarded, remove the door to the washing compartment. - 8.
-Do not reach into the washer if the wash drum is moving.
+To reduce the risk of an electric shock or fire, DO NOT use an extension cord or an adapter to connect the washer to the electrical power source.